 VINZ does not conduct a PPI on the following vehicles and instead VINZ recommends you obtain a specialised inspection specifically for the vehicle type:

 - Selected vehicles with underbody shields that need to be removed.

 - Luxury, deluxe, high performance or specialist vehicles.

 Engine noise, fumes and exhaust smoke are observed.
-A relative compression test is carried out to provide an indication of engine condition, A combustion leak [SW2] test is performed in conjunction with the cooling system check.
+An electronic cylinder balance test is carried out to provide an indication of engine condition.
+A combustion leak test is performed in conjunction with the cooling system check.
 External drive belts and engine ancillaries are checked if accessible.